Frequently Asked Questions (Click for answers)

 Do you accept insurance?

-- For those who are not participating in-network patients, we will provide you with a "Superbill", which you can submit to your insurance provider to get the reimbursement for your office visits.
-Please note that the coverage rate varies depending on the type of your insurance plans.
-Although under many PPO Plan, out-of-network providers are paid at 60-80% rate for the serves, we strongly urge you to check with your insurance company to find out the coverage prior to your office visit.
+- At the end of the evaluation, upon request, we will provide you with a "Superbill" containing the applicable diagnosis and billing code, which can then be submitted to insurance companies for possible reimbursement.
+Although under many PPO plans, out-of-network services are paid at 60-80% rate, we strongly urge you to check with your insurance company to find out the coverage prior to your office visit.

 What is a superbill?

 - A superbill is an appropriately coded bill produced by your doctor based on the type of visit you received and the reason for your visit.
 A superbill is coded for insurance purposes and is different from an invoice or receipt.
 If you have a PPO plan, you can submit a superbill to your insurance company for services received from your Naturopathic doctor and receive reimbursement for a portion of the fees you paid to your doctor's office.
 Ask your ND if they can provide you with a superbill at the end of each visit.
 Call your insurance company to find out exactly how they would like a superbill submitted – generally, sending a copy of your insurance card along with the printed superbill to the mailing address on the back of your insurance card is all you need to do.
 If your insurance company recognizes your Naturopathic doctor’s out-of-network services, they will reimburse you the costs (or a portion of the costs) of your visit.
 (Source: calnd.org)

 Is it possible that my insurance company doesn't cover Naturopathic medicine at all?